Slate floors, while beautiful, require diligent maintenance to avoid unsightly dirt build-up and potential scratches.

 - If the stain persists, make a paste of peroxide and baking soda (allowing the bubbles to settle before applying).
 Apply the paste to the stain and let it set.
 After it is dry, re-spray with the 50/50 solution and whipe with a soft cloth or paper towel.
 Again, ONLY use this method if you DO NOT HAVE COLORED GROUT.

-- If you do have colored grout, another alternative for stain removal may be shaving cream.
-Still, it is important to test the shaving cream on an inconspicuous spot to make sure it will not discolor the grout.
+- If you do have colored grout, another alternative for stain removal may be white foam shaving cream.
+Still, it is important to test the shaving cream on an inconspicuous spot to make sure it will not discolor the grout or the slate.
 Once you’ve determined it’s safe, apply shaving cream to the grout stain, let sit for about 15 minutes and rinse with warm water.

 - Many stone and tile manufacturers and retailers do sell products designed to remove grout stains (online stores would include those listed in the links above).
 Again, you should make sure that any such commercial cleaner is NON-ACIDIC and designed for use on slate floors.